KodeKenobi/cubeZoo/PROJECT_SUMMARY.md

 - **Protected Routes**: Automatic redirects for unauthenticated users
 - **Robust UI**: Loading indicators, error handling, form validation
 - **User Experience**: Intuitive navigation and conditional rendering
+- **Admin Panel:** The first registered user is an admin and can view all users in the system.
+- **UI/UX Enhancements:** Includes loading indicators, error handling, and smooth animations for a modern user experience.

 ## 🏗️ Architecture Overview